jaysun025/MERN-Auth-API-1/README.md

 # Express API & Authentication

-Throughout this tutorial, we'll build an Express API as the back end to a boilplate application that has users and authenticates them using Passport middleware.
+Throughout this tutorial, we'll build an Express API as the back end to a boilerplate application that has users and authenticates them using Passport middleware.

 ## Basic Express API Setup